padiketeku/EarthObservation101-Practicals/Activity-06-Collecting Multi-band Imagery for a Project.md

 The first icon from the left is not for drawing but for panning.
 Also, useful when you want to stop drawing or delete a geometry.
 The second icon is required for creating a point ROI, the third icon is required for a line ROI, the fourth icon is for creating polygons, and the fifth icon is for creating a square/rectangular ROI.
 We used the fourth icon to create a polygon ROI.
-Assuming Darwin, which is at the top end of Northern Australia is the study area you would navigate to the map of Australia and identify Darwin (at the top end of Northern Australia).
+Assuming Darwin, which is at the top end of Northern Australia, is the study area you would navigate to the map of Australia and identify Darwin (at the top end of Northern Australia).
 Once you find Darwin, click on the polygon icon.
 Immediately, the **geometry** and **Polygon drawing** widgets become active; this is shown below.

 ![image](https://github.com/user-attachments/assets/eade8550-b0fe-477e-8fa6-e8d41146d4f2)